NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsA.clean.rst

 :ref:`deallocate` should be used to remove the allocated area.

-The taskno% and taskid% can be found using
-:ref:`jobs` or :ref:`list-tasks`.
+The taskno% and tasktag% can be found using :ref:`jobs` or :ref:`list-tasks`.

 --------------